emrgnt-cmplxty/automata/automata/docs/config/agent_config.rst

 ===========

-``AgentConfig`` is an abstract base class that provides a template for configurations related to agents.
+``AgentConfig`` is an abstract base class that provides a template for configurations related to providers.
 It contains abstract methods like ``setup()`` and ``load()`` that need to be implemented by subclasses.
 This class also handles the configuration of arbitrary types during the initialization.